Trees near power lines

 The Law - the Electricity (Hazards from Trees) Regulations 2003 sets out the responsibilities of electricity line companies and tree owners.
 The purpose of the regulations is to protect the safety of the public and help to ensure a secure supply of electricity.
 See our Trees and power lines brochure for information on tree owners' responsibilities and safe tree management around power lines.

 Electrical Code of Practice (ECP) 34:2001 sets the requirement for a close approach consent to be obtained from Orion if working within 4 metres of a power line.
-To request a close approach consent, please go to our online services portal.

 For more information about working with qualified tree professionals, please contact our call centre on 03 363 9898 or 0800 363 9898.